 “See, I am setting before you today a blessing and a curse: the blessing, IF you obey the commandments of the LORD your God, which I command you today, and the curse, IF you do not obey the commandments of the LORD your God, but turn aside from the way that I am commanding you today, to go after other gods that you have not known.”
 Deuteronomy 11:26-28

 Seek the LORD while He may be found; call upon Him while He is near; let the wicked forsake His way, and the unrighteous man his thoughts; let him return to the LORD, that He may have compassion on him, and to our God, for He will abundantly pardon.
 For My thoughts are not your thoughts, neither are your ways My ways, declares the LORD.
 For as the heavens are higher than the earth, so are My ways higher than your ways and My thoughts than your thoughts.
 Isaiah 55:8-9

 What are the Father’s ways?
 How do we know how to live a life pleasing to the Father?
 He tell us very clearly in His Word.
 He lays it all out in black and white (and red if your Bible has the words of Yeshua printed in red).
 He gives us all the rules that we need to live by to have a blessed life.
 His rules are for our safety and protection.
 His rules keep us healthy.
-His rules teach us how to love Him and how to love others – the two greatest commandments that the rest of the commandments hang on.
+His rules teach us how to love Him and how to love others – the two greatest commandments.
+The rest of the commandments hang on/fall under those two categories.
 His rules are pure and holy.
 His rules are eternal and forever.
-His rules are His ways – and they are not hard!
+His rules are His own ways – and they are not hard!